Backroads4Me/ha-addons/bluetooth-wifi-setup/DOCS.md

 ### Changing WiFi Networks

 Follow the same steps as initial setup.
 The addon will configure the new network while preserving existing network configurations.

-### Multiple Network Profiles

-The addon works with NetworkManager, which supports multiple WiFi profiles.
-You can configure multiple networks, and Home Assistant will automatically connect to available saved networks based on priority.

 ## Troubleshooting